 D. Commercial Crop Production and Farming.
 Commercial Crop Production and Farming is a use in which plants and their products are grown for sale, intended for widespread distribution to wholesalers or retail outlets.
-Commercial Crop Production and Farming includes oilseed and grain farming; vegetable and melon farming; fruit and tree nut farming; greenhouse, nursery and floriculture production; and other crop farming.
-Commercial Crop Production and Farming is allowed as a primary or ancillary use of land, and as an interim land use on vacant and underdeveloped properties, as follows:
+Commercial Crop Production and Farming includes oilseed and grain farming; vegetable and melon farming; fruit and tree nut farming; greenhouse, nursery and floriculture production; and other crop farming a.
+Residential Zones.

-1. Residential Zones.
 Commercial Crop Production and Farming is conditionally permitted (requires Conditional Use Permit approval) within the AR-2 and RE-2 zoning districts, and is prohibited within all other residential zoning districts.